ndennler/ndennler.github.io/index.md

 ---

 <p>
   I am Nathan Dennler, a Human-Robot Interaction researcher.
 I received my PhD from the University of Southern California, where I was co-advised by <a href="https://stefanosnikolaidis.net/">Stefanos Nikolaidis</a> and <a href="http://maja-mataric.web.app">Maja Matarić</a>.
-I explore how robots can adapt to different users to maximally assist them with their individual social and functional goals.
+My research moves toward a future where users can quickly and efficiently adapt robots to reflect their individual preferences, values, and needs.
 </p>

 <p>
-  I address this problem in two key ways: (1) through physical adaptation of robot designs, and (2) through behavioral adaptation that aligns robot policies with users' preferences.
-I evaluate my approaches for these directions with specific user populations--especially assistive robots for users with limited mobility.
-For a more in-depth breakdown of my work, head over to my <a href="/research">Research page</a>.
+  I address this problem through three research domains to align robots with users' preferences: (1) robot design, (2) physical interaction, and (3) social interaction.
+I evaluate my approaches using real robots that interact with real users to address real problems—especially assistive robots for users with limited mobility.
+For a complete listing of my work, head over to my <a href="/research">Research page</a>.
 </p>

 <p>
   I previously received a B.S. in Computer Science and a B.Eng. in Robotics Engineering from <a href="https://www.wpi.edu/">Worcester Polytechnic Institute</a>.
-In my spare time, you can find me find me figure skating in Pasadena, designing and sewing garments in my living room, running around the streets of LA, or whacking/waacking/punking in any of the aforementioned spaces.
+In my spare time, you can find me find me figure skating at Yerba Buena, designing and sewing garments in my living room, running around the streets of the Castro, or whacking/waacking/punking in any of the aforementioned spaces.
 If you want to see me do any of these things (and more!), check out my <a href="/miscellany">Miscellany page</a>.
 </p>

 <hr style="background-color:#e8e8e8;border:none;height:1px;">